jspresso/sjs-doc/generated/SJSdocFront.md

 #### <a name=""></a> module

-+ **allowed previous element** : `Front, workspace, module, nodeModule, collectionModule, filterModule, beanModule, pivotModule`
++ **allowed previous element** : `Front, custom, workspace, module, nodeModule, collectionModule, filterModule, beanModule, pivotModule`
-+ **allowed next element** : `module, collectionModule, filterModule, beanModule, nodeModule, pivotModule`
++ **allowed next element** : `module, collectionModule, filterModule, beanModule, nodeModule, pivotModule, custom`

 A module is an entry point in the application.
 Modules are organized in bi-directional, parent-children hierarchy.
 As such, they can be viewed (and they are materalized in the UI) as trees.
 Modules can be